michalovadek/eurlex/README.md

 # eurlex
-Convenience functions for retrieving official data on European Union law through R.
+An R package for retrieving official data on European Union law.

 ## Installation
 The package is for the moment not available on CRAN.
 Install via `devtools::install_github("michalovadek/eurlex")`.

 ## Note
 This package nor its author are in any way affiliated with the EU Publications Office.
-Please refer to the applicable [data reuse](https://eur-lex.europa.eu/content/welcome/data-reuse.html) policies.
+Please refer to the applicable [data reuse policies](https://eur-lex.europa.eu/content/welcome/data-reuse.html).

 ## Useful resources
 Guide to CELEX numbers: https://eur-lex.europa.eu/content/tools/TableOfSectors/types_of_documents_in_eurlex.html